By Adriane Jamison

 Best Tips for Transitioning Hair

 - Just like the song says (but without the unrealistic time lapse of the TikTok challenge)!
 Caring for your hair, especially transitioning or natural hair, takes time.
 More time that you think.
 You now have natural roots and relaxed ends, aka hair that is confused.
-Rushing the below tips can cause unnecessary breakage, so take the time to follow them gently and lovingly.
+Rushing the below tips can cause unnecessary natural hair breakage, so take the time to follow them gently and lovingly.

 Moisture Moisture Moisture!!

 - You need moisture, moisture, moisture, and more moisture.
 Highly moisturized and highly favored IS the wave.
 Natural hair loves water (yes, water.
 I was shook when I learned this.) for moisture, but relaxed hair not so much.
 This is where I began my search for the best products for transitioning from relaxed to natural hair and PATTERN became a godsend for me.
-The Heavy and Intensive Conditioners on wash day, plus the Jojoba Oil Hair Serum every day really helped to keep both my natural hair and relaxed hair moisturized and stopped excessive breakage.
-If your hair likes protein, then try the Medium Conditioner!
+The Heavy and Intensive Conditioners on wash day, plus the Jojoba Scalp Oil every day really helped to keep both my natural hair and relaxed hair moisturized and stopped excessive breakage.
+If your hair likes protein, then try the Hydration Conditioner!
 Deep conditioning is GREAT for imparting much needed moisture to your relaxed ends and softening/fortifying your new growth.
 Take some time to massage the conditioner into your new growth and make it feel welcome.
 Then put on a shower cap and sit under the dryer for 20-30 minutes or do some quarantine cardio :) the heat lifts your cuticles and allows the moisture to penetrate into your hair.
 Trust me, your hair will love it!

 Detangle your hair after deep conditioning but before rinsing it out